FrBosquet/100-days-of-code/r1-log.md

 ### R1D30
 I designed a component to host my list of posts and begun to implement it as a React component.
 Also I blown my mind comnpletely by completing the "Maker of things" kata in codewars, a crazy one abot JS metaprograming. https://github.com/FrBosquet/franpress/commit/6500f555b9e573413bc47184f1a8e740eeb83eae

+### R1D31
+Solved a kata and worked with D Torrijos in a new React 360 project